eclipse/packages/homepage/_packages/telemetry-e2e/90-learn.md

 ## What is next?

-Here are a few ideas of what you could do.
+Here are a few ideas of what you could do next.

 ### Add a new sensor value